Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Extended Experiments and Detailed Results

-This rank-independence of the sine overhead means computational cost remains constant while model expressiveness increases with rank, providing better amortized scaling properties than standard LoRA where all operations scale linearly with $r$.
+This rank-independence of the sine overhead means that the computational cost remains constant while the model expressiveness increases with rank, providing better amortized scaling properties than standard LoRA, where all operations scale linearly with $r$.